jtkim-kaist/VAD/README.md

 # Voice Activity Detection Toolkit
 This toolkit provides the voice activity detection (VAD) code and our recorded dataset.
 ## Update
+#### 2019-02-11

+- Accepted for the presentation of this toolkit in ICASSP 2019!

 #### 2018-12-11

 - Post processing is updated.